jpowerj/dsps/ch03/03-07-multivariate.md

 (2 + x1 + . . . + x5)6z5e
 −z(2+x1+...+x5),
 for z > 0.

-Note: Simple Rule for Creating Conditional Versions of Results.
-If you ever wish to determine the conditional version givenW = w of a result that you have proven, here is a simple method.
+## Note: Simple Rule for Creating Conditional Versions of Results

+If you ever wish to
+determine the conditional version givenW = w of a result that you have proven, here is a simple method.
 Just add “conditional onW = w” to every probabilistic statement in the result.
 This includes all probabilities, c.d.f.’s, quantiles, names of distributions, p.d.f.’s, p.f.’s, and so on.
 It also includes all future probabilistic concepts that we introduce in later chapters (such as expected values and variances in Chapter 4).

-Note: Independence is a Special Case of Conditional Independence.
+## Note: Independence is a Special Case of Conditional Independence

 Let X1, . . . ,
 Xn be independent random variables, and let W be a constant random variable.
 That is, there is a constant c such that Pr(W = c) = 1.
 Then X1, . . . , Xn are also
 conditionally independent given W = c.
 The proof is straightforward and is left to